f1eeman/brain-games/README.md

 5. Determination of a prime number.

 ## Installation
-Firstly you have to fork this repo and clone it locally
+Firstly you have to clone this repo

 Then using npm:
 ```shell